openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 1. Prepare a JSON configuration file that defines the sub-graph to match, using two lists of node names:
 "start" and "end" nodes.
-2. Model Optimizer executes the defined transformation **only** when you specify the path to the configuration file using the command-line parameter *`--transformations_config`*.
+2. Model Optimizer executes the defined transformation **only** when you specify the path to the configuration file using the *`--transformations_config`* command-line parameter .
 Model Optimizer performs the following steps to match the sub-graph:
    1. Starts a graph traversal from every start node following the direction of the graph edges.
-The search stops in an end node or in case of a node without consumers.
+The search stops in an end node or in the case of a node without consumers.
 All visited nodes are added to the matched sub-graph.
    2. Starts another graph traversal from each non-start node of the sub-graph, i.e. every node except nodes from the "start" list.
-In this step the edges are traversed in the opposite edge direction.
+In this step, the edges are traversed in the opposite edge direction.
 All newly visited nodes are added to the matched sub-graph.
 This step is needed to add nodes required for calculation values of internal nodes of the matched sub-graph.
    3. Checks that all "end" nodes were reached from "start" nodes.
-If no, exits with an error.
+If not, it exits with an error.
-   4. Check that there are no [Parameter](../../../ops/infrastructure/Parameter_1.md) operations among added nodes.
+   4. Checks that there are no [Parameter](../../../ops/infrastructure/Parameter_1.md) operations among added nodes.
 If they exist, the sub-graph depends on the inputs of the model.
 Such configuration is considered incorrect so Model Optimizer exits with an error.